 Can you provide a detailed explanation of constructing a weighted average formula using percentages in Excel?

-When using percentages as weights, I ensure they sum to 100%.
-My formula looks like this:
+When using percentages as weights, make sure they sum to 100%.
+The formula looks like this:

 A1 contains the values, B1 holds percentage weights (e.g., 20%, 30%, etc.).
-The beauty of this method is that I don’t need to divide by the sum of weights since percentages inherently represent proportions.
+There’s no need to divide by the sum of weights because percentages inherently represent proportions.

 What steps are necessary to incorporate conditions into a weighted average calculation with the AVERAGEIFS function in Excel?

-AVERAGEIFS is perfect for conditional weighted averages.
-My approach:
+AVERAGEIFS is useful for conditional weighted averages.
+Use this approach:

 - Set up criteria range and conditions.